rydmike/rydmike.github.io/README.md

 This **GitHub Pages** web site, contains demos and tests of various **Flutter** projects, as well as repositories linked to Flutter issue reports.
 The apps, demos and issue support demos have been published as single page web apps in site sub-folders.
 They are presented and linked below for easy access.

 This site is just simple markdown file converted to a **GitHub Pages** site by GitHub, it even uses the default GitHub Jekyll theme.
-Eventually I will change the content, maybe to Flutter web application.
+Eventually I will change the content, maybe to a Flutter web application.
 It could be an interesting experiment to make a simple web content management system with Flutter, even if that is not one of Flutter's core strengths.

 ---